 what is it?

 Psychotherapy (sometimes called “talk therapy”) is a term for a variety of treatment techniques that aim to help a person identify and change troubling emotions, thoughts, and behavior.
-Most psychotherapy takes place with a licensed and trained mental health care professional and a patient meeting one-on-one or with other patients in a group setting.
+Most psychotherapy takes place with a licensed and trained mental health care professional and a client meeting one-on-one or with other clients in a group setting.
 Equine facilitated psychotherapy takes place at the barn, outside most of the time.
-We host session in teams of four – the Mental Health Professional, Equine Specialist, the Client and the horse.host
+We host a session in teams of four – the Mental Health Professional, Equine Specialist, the Client and the horse.

 at risk youth

 Youth can receive individual therapy sessions as well as group therapy.
 Our equine therapy program-staffed by credentialed professionals-is an integral part of our program for troubled youth.

 - Equine therapy is offered to individuals, groups, and families.